 We link to vendors to help you find relevant products.
 If you buy from one of our links, we may earn a commission.

-Gladiolus corms multiply and naturalize over the years, creating colorful drifts in USDA Hardiness Zones 7-11.
+Gladiolus corms multiply and naturalize over the years, creating colorful drifts in USDA Hardiness Zones 7 to 11.
 Elsewhere, they can be grown as annuals and either discarded or lifted for winter storage at season’s end.

 In this article, we discuss everything you need to know to successfully cultivate colorful gladiolus in your garden.